Decide your asset approach

 Model your assets when modeling content

-Adding an image or a different asset may be enough for some use cases.
+Adding an asset to your content may be enough for some use cases.
 Often, though, you want your assets to contain other metadata like tags or alternative texts.
-That can be done for assets from both the built-in library and DAM.
+That can be done for assets from both the asset library and DAM.

-If you model the assets, you'll open the door to multiple different scenarios like:
+By modeling the assets, you'll open the door to the scenarios such as:

 - Clickable images – Create a content type that will include an image and a URL.